jaronowitz/frankenfit/docs/transforms_and_pipelines.md

 ```

 This will come in handy later when we wish to refer to specific Transforms embedded in
-larger pipelines, as described in [Tagging and selecting Transforms].
+larger pipelines, as described in [Tagging and selecting
+Transforms](tagging-selecting-transforms).

 :::{important}
 While `tag` is a parameter, whose value may optionally be supplied when creating a